OSGeo/gdal/doc/source/programs/rgb2pct.rst

     Select the number of colors in the generated color table.
 Defaults to 256.
 Must be between 2 and 256.

+.. option:: --options OPTION

+    Optional creation parameters for the GeoTIFF driver, for example COMPRESS=LZW.
+Multiple options are space separated.

 .. option:: -pct <palette_file>